solana-foundation/developer-content/docs/intro/transaction_fees.md

   "[_compute units_](/docs/terminology.md#compute-units)"

-Since each transaction may require a different amount of computational resources, they are alloted a maximum number of _compute units_ per transaction known as the "[_compute budget_](/docs/terminology.md#compute-budget)".
+Since each transaction may require a different amount of computational resources, they are allotted a maximum number of _compute units_ per transaction known as the "[_compute budget_](/docs/terminology.md#compute-budget)".

 The execution of each instruction within a transaction consumes a different